 To find out more about Tenzo’s forecasting technology, check out our dedicated article.

-Will AI be the answer to the restaurant industry food waste problem?
+Will Al be the answer to the restaurant Industry food waste problem?

 A third of all food waste generated comes from the restaurant industry.
 Not only does this cost the restaurant, but it also costs the environment.
 In fact, if food waste were a country, it would be the third largest producer of emissions just behind China and the United States.